matter-labs-audits/.github/profile/README.md

 What we offer:
 - **Free Audits**: Free audits for essential and prominent zkSync community and ecosystem projects.
 - **Paid Audits**: Comprehensive security audits for all other blockchain-related projects.

+## Contact us
+Need an audit?
+Drop us an email at audits@matterlabs.dev.